ARPOISE/ARpoise/unity/AR-vos-examples.md

 - **Geolocative AR (in both the AR-vos app and the ARpoise app)** is a simpler technology that uses the GPS coordinates of the augments as the sole way to determine whether and where an augment is viewable.
 Due to the imprecision of civilian GPS systems in smartphones, the location and orientation of the augments can vary by +/- 20 meters.
 The AR-vos app can do geolocative AR as well as image trigger and SLAM.
 The ARpoise app can only do geolocative AR, but runs on a very large variety of older smartphones.
 We expect to merge the two client apps soon, as the older smartphones become defunct.

-- **Geofencing:** Image trigger and SLAM augments can be restricted to a certain area if desired.
-Therefore the AR-vos app always checks your device's GPS coordinates and sends a request to the **ARpoise** back end server to see whether there are specific art works at your location.
+- **Geofencing:** all these forms of AR can be restricted to a certain area if desired.
+Therefore both the ARpoise app and the AR-vos app always check your device's GPS coordinates and sends a request to the **ARpoise** back end server to see whether there are specific art works at your location.
 If there are you will see them; if there are none, a default layer will be shown to you.
 We will change this default layer periodically.

 ## Example Image Triggers